Reece Wabara: Business career

 Wabara is the CEO of the clothing brand Manière De Voir, which he founded in 2013.
 The business was ranked as one of the fastest-growing private companies in Britain in 2022 and 2023, with annual revenue of £34.7 million and profits doubling from the previous year to £6.6 million.

 He was ranked 19th on the 2023 Sunday Times Young Rich List with a net worth of £83million.
-Ironically, this makes him wealthier than every active Premier League footballer, a career he retired from at the tender age of 26.
+Ironically, this makes him wealthier than every active Premier League footballer, a career he retired from at the age of 26.
 Manière De Voir expanded its physical retail presence by opening a flagship store at 354 Oxford Street, London, in December 2023, coinciding with the brand's 10th anniversary.
 As of 2025, Manière De Voir has expanded to 4 stores worldwide.

 In August 2024, Reece Wabara paid £9.4 million to buy out the stake in his company owned by a childhood friend.